the-banandit/OmissionOrCommission/README.md

 | WPO         | 0                         | 0                            | 0                            | 0                                               |
 | WSJ         | 2                         | 1                            | 0                            | 2                                               |

+**Hypothesis 3**
+The affiliation towards a certain slant group could not be proven by hypothesis 3.

 ## Literature